-The Riyad Al Jarei Fund (the "Fund") is a fund of funds managed through an agreement between Riyad Capital (the "Fund Manager") and the Fund's investors (the "Unitholders").
-The objective of the Fund is to invests in a range of funds aimed at long-term capital growth at high risk.
+Riyad Al Shuja'a Fund (the "Fund") is a fund of funds managed through an agreement between Riyad Capital (the "Fund Manager") and the Fund's investors (the "Unitholders").
+The objective of the Fund is to invest in a group of funds aimed at the long-term growth of invested capital under high risk.

 In dealing with the Unitholders, the Fund Manager considers the Fund as an independent accounting unit.
 Accordingly, the Fund Manager prepares separate financial statements for the Fund.
 The management of the Fund is the responsibility of the Fund Manager.
-However, in accordance with the Fund's agreement, the Fund Manager can delegate or assign its duties to one or more of the financial institutions in the Kingdom of Saudi Arabia and overseas.
+However, in accordance with the Fund's agreement, the Fund Manager can delegate or assign its duties to one or more financial institutions in the Kingdom of Saudi Arabia and overseas.